-John, now Director of Animation & Development at FX Networks, graduated from The Wharton School in 2009 with a Bachelor of Science in Economics.
+John, Director of Animation & Development at FX Networks at the time of this list, graduated from The Wharton School in 2009 with a Bachelor of Science in Economics.
 He subsequently moved to D.C. to work at a defense and aerospace consulting firm, while continuing to nurture his passion for animation on the side.
 THR mentions that during this time “Agbaje and his brother Charles, now an exec at Cartoon Network, spent nights and weekends creating a graphic novel, Project Zero.”

 John went on to pursue an MBA from Harvard Business School, simultaneously fueling his creative fire with self-produced animation.
 He and his brother Charles ’08, also an SSM alum, co-founded Central City Tower, an independent comic book publishing and animation studio.
 Together they developed original content for over 30 unique graphic novel and 2D animation projects, including the African-themed cartoon film Spider Stories, for which they successfully raised over $30,000 through a Kickstarter campaign.
 After a cross-country move to L.A., John held positions at Illumination Entertainment and Fox Networks Group, before landing at FX.